 Covent Garden has a few places to treat yourself to afternoon tea.
 They include the Ivy Market Grill, Petersham Nurseries, Balthazar’s Whittards or even Cinnamon Bazaar.

-Brasserie Max at the Covent Garden Hotel offers a selection of delicious, freshly-baked savoury and sweet items as well as gluten free, sugar free and Vegan options.
+Brasserie Max at the Covent Garden Hotel offers a selection of delicious, freshly-baked savoury and sweet items as well as gluten-free, sugar-free and vegan options.
 You can also order an Afternoon Tea Box to enjoy as a picnic these can be delivered all over London.

 Brasserie Max offers a Gentleman’s Afternoon Tea focusing on savoury items such as, Fish goujons, French fries and tartar sauce, Covent Garden club sandwich, Scotch egg, steak sandwich with Béarnaise sauce and more.

-Or how about a healthy afternoon tea that has reduced sugar, gluten-free options or Vegan Afternoon Teas options are now available on request.
+Or how about a healthy afternoon tea that has reduced sugar, gluten-free options or Vegan Afternoon Teas options that are now available on request.

 Mariages Freres a French shop has the longest tea wall in the world – a choice of 1,000 loose-leaf teas from Japan to Argentina, a tea museum and a choice of teas for breakfast, lunch and tea, along with tea-infused delicacies in their gallery restaurant.

-Balthazar in Russell Street for tea created in collaboration with Flowerbx which includes flower-inspired cakes such as choux pastry anemone and a rose-shaped raspberry flavoured mousse.
+Balthazar in Russell Street for tea was created in collaboration with Flowerbx which includes flower-inspired cakes such as choux pastry anemone and a rose-shaped raspberry flavoured mousse.